Opening a US Bank Account

 Most banks in the United States have a minimum amount of days you must keep it open, and if you request to close it before then, you’ll be subject to a fee for closing early.

 As mentioned with withdrawing in a foreign country, if you’re looking to send money overseas, you may be subject to large fees on international transfers.
 If you need to send or receive money from overseas, you can use Knightsbridge Foreign Exchange for your transfer.
-At KBFX not only are you not subject to the large fees from your bank, you’ll also get the best currency exchange rates in Canada, making it easy, cheap and convenient to use KBFX for all your international financial needs!
+At KBFX not only are you not subject to the large fees from your bank, you’ll also get the best currency exchange rates in Canada, including New Zealand Dollar (NZD) to Canadian Dollar (CAD).
+This makes it easy, cheap and convenient to use KBFX for all your international financial needs!